February 21, 2022

 It is key to enhancing your performance in sports, running, lifting, and overall daily life.
 It helps with balance, stability, strength and explosiveness.

-So, be sure to add these 2 ankle mobilization resistance band exercises to your routine.
+So, be sure to add these 7 ankle mobility exercises to your routine.

 Note: If you are recovering from an injury, it is always smart to check with your doctor before doing any new exercise.